 The thermal baths of Caracalla offer a very nice atmosphere.
 Andrea Bocelli gives a concert and Claudio Baglioni has several appearances.
 Events and Tickets Baths of CaracallaBus 118, 628, 671, 714, 792

-Another spectacular venue is the Roman theater in the Ostia Antica excavations.
-The theater was built at the time of Augustus with 3,000 seats and expanded to 4,000 seats in the 2nd century.
+Another spectacular venue is the Roman theater in the excavations of Ostia Antica.
+The theater was built in the time of Augustus with 3,000 seats and was expanded to 4,000 seats in the 2nd century.

 In Rome and the surrounding area there are a few parks that offer a welcome change.